resumaker-logo

 • A mutual acquaintance (when possible)

-Here is an example to help demonstrate how to write a business development cover letter introduction
+Bad example of a business development cover letter introduction

 To the [Company Name] Hiring Manager,